grettel13/nlp_crossfit_subreddit/readme.md

 ![](./images/garage_gym.png)

-What Crossfitters discuss and value can be informative to gym business owners looking to recover from pandemic impacts or just improve their services.
+2020 was a particularly bad year for gym athletes and owners due to the pandemic and Greg Glassman's (former Crossfit owner) negative actions.
+What Crossfitters discuss and value can be informative to gym business owners looking to recover from these impacts or just improve their services.

-In this project, NLP methods are used to discover insights about what Crossfitters value and discuss in the subreddit community and what that means for gym owners.
+In this project, NLP methods are used to discover insights about what recent changes mean for Crossfit athletes and gym owners.

 ---